1RaY-1/i3wm-config/README.md

 To show later...

 You can see the key bindings in the config file, note that if you don't know the key bindings, you will be unable to use the WM (any window manager will require you to know key bindings).

+## Screenshot
+later...

+### Caution
+If you don't even know what window managers are and used to use a common desktop environment like Gnome or KDE, I recommend first watching a youtube video about them and then think if you really need it.